Dareka826/sgdl/README.md

 # Simple Gelbooru Downloader

-A program that I made to download all pictures from a specified tag or id, because I couldn't find a way to get multiple pages with the official API
+A program that I made to download all pictures from a specified tag or id/ids, because I couldn't find a way to get multiple pages by tag with the official API

 # Requirements
 - libcurl